 – Proverbs 9:10 (ESV)

-This verse is the foundation of everything that follows.
+This truth is the starting point.
 Wisdom does not start with reading more books or gaining more experience.
 It starts with reverence — a deep, honest respect for who God is.
 If you want to make better decisions, start here.

 “The fear of the Lord is the beginning of knowledge, but fools despise wisdom and instruction.”